dali-lab/dali-challenges/docs/website_challenge.md

 Wait,  but how does pages.github.com know?
 Does that machine serve lots of addresses?

 Yes, those IPs point to load balancers that direct requests based on the transport packet which happens to have the domain name requested in it.
 This is where that magical `CNAME` file comes in.
 That tells GitHub Pages that your repository should be served when requests come in for that domain. :cool:

+### Other Ideas

+If you've already completed a basic webpage using HTML/CSS, see if you can make your page more interesting!
+JavaScript is a programming language designed to make webpages interactive.
+Here's a good [basic tutorial](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics) on JavaScript, and a more [in-depth introduction](https://javascript.info/).

+Some cool things you could do with JavaScript:
+- reveal or hide parts of the site when buttons are clicked
+- include a basic contact form
+- incorporate a poll or a quiz for the user to take
+- add webpage animations (you can do this with pure CSS too!)

+If you feel that you have a handle on the basics, we encourage you to try out [React.js](https://reactjs.org/).
+React is a JavaScript framework used in almost all our projects in the lab.
+It makes it easy to build more complex web applications and user interfaces, and can be used to build virtually any web platform.
+Here's a [tutorial](https://reactjs.org/tutorial/tutorial.html) for getting started.